 Mentors should have the skills mentees want

-This is likely a no-brainer, but is worth mentioning regardless; mentors should be proficient in the specific skill set or area of knowledge that the mentee desires to learn.
-If you’re a web developer seeking a mentor, it would be counterproductive to be paired with someone who specializes in mechanical engineering.
+This is likely a no-brainer, but is worth mentioning regardless: mentors should be proficient in the specific skill set or area of knowledge that the mentee desires to learn.
+If a web developer is seeking a mentor, it would be counterproductive to pair them with someone who specializes in mechanical engineering.

 Mentees want options